Velocity-Field Theory, Boltzmann's Transport Equation, Geometry and Emergent Time: Emergent Time and Diffusion (Heat) Equation

-We list the physical dimensions of various quantities.\ \ [$x$]=[$l$]=L,\ [$u$]=L/T,\ [$h$]=L/M,\ [$m^2$]=M/L,\ [$\la$]=MT$^2$/L$^3$,\ [$\si$]=M$^2$,\ [$\rhotil$] =M/L,\ [$I_n$]=ML$^2$T$^{-2}$,\ [$V$]=MLT$^{-2}$.
-Furthermore we have, [$\sqrt{\la\si}$]=(M/L)$^{3/2}$T,\ [$\sqrt{h^3\la\si}$]= [$m^{-3}\sqrt{\la\si}$]=[$h\sqrt{\la\si}/m$]=T. } $I_n^0$ is a 'constant' term which is independent of $u(x)$.
-Later we will fix it. $m^2$ is a parameter with the dimension of the mass density:\ (the mass of the fluid-particle)/ 2$l$.
-The quantity (\ref{DTheat1}) is the total energy of the fluid.
-The {\it velocity potential} $V(u)$ has the mass term and the 4-body interaction term. \footnote{ More generally, the 2-body and 4-body couplings depend on $n$:\ $(m^2)_{n-1}$ and $\la_{n-1}$.
+We list the physical dimensions of various quantities.\ \ [$x$]=[$l$]=L,\ [$u$]=L/T,\ [$h$]=L/M,\ [$m^2$]=M/L,\ [$\la$]=MT$^2$/L$^3$,\ [$\si$]=M$^2$,\ [$\rhotil$] =M/L,\ [$I_n$]=ML$^2$T$^{-2}$,\ [$V$]=MLT$^{-2}$,\ [$V^1$]=MLT$^{-1}$.
+Furthermore we have, [$\sqrt{\la\si}$]=(M/L)$^{3/2}$T,\ [$\sqrt{h^3\la\si}$]= [$m^{-3}\sqrt{\la\si}$]=[$h\sqrt{\la\si}/m$]=T. We use the convention:\ M mass, L length, T time. } $u(x)$ is the general velocity-distribution and becomes $u_n(x)$ by the minimal energy principle. $I_n^0$ is a 'constant' term which is independent of $u(x)$.
+Later we will fix it(eq.(\ref{coord4b})). $m^2$ is a parameter with the dimension of the mass density:\ (the mass of the fluid-particle)/ 2$l$.
+The quantity $I_n$, (\ref{DTheat1}), has the physical dimension of the energy.
+The {\it velocity potential} $V(u)$ has the mass term and the 4-body interaction term. \footnote{ Generally $V(u)$ is chosen for problem by problem.
+The form of $V(u)$ (\ref{DTheat1}) is later, in this text, restricted by the renormalizability condition (Sec.4) and this step-flow formulation of the velocity-field theory (Sec.5).
+In the present paper, we take Higgs potential: $m^2 < 0,\ \la>0$.
+As for the coupling parameters , generally, the 2-body and 4-body couplings depend on $n$:\ $(m^2)_{n-1}$ and $\la_{n-1}$.
 Here we consider the simple case, the couplings do not depend on $n$ ('time'-independent).
-See the explanation after eq.(\ref{boltz16}). } $V^1(x)$ is the (ordinary) position-dependent potential. $\frac{dV^1(x)}{dx}$ is the external source (force) in this velocity-field theory. $h$ is some constant which will be identified as the {\it time-separation} for one step. $u_{n-1}(x), \si_{n-1}(x)$ and $\rhotil_{n-1}(x)$ are {\it given} distributions at the n-th step evaluation.
-The n-th step velocity field $u_n(x)$ is given by the {\it minimal principle} of the n-th energy functional $I_n(u)$.
+See the explanation after eq.(\ref{boltz16}). } $V^1(x)$ is the (ordinary) position-dependent potential. \footnote{ As an example, the gravitational weight force is given by $V^1(x) = g x$. } $\frac{dV^1(x)}{dx}$ is the external source (force) in this velocity-field theory. $h$ is a constant which can be regarded as the {\it time-separation} for one step. $u_{n-1}(x), \si_{n-1}(x)$ and $\rhotil_{n-1}(x)$ are {\it given} distributions at the (n-1)-th step evaluation.
+The n-th step velocity field $u_n(x)$ is given by the {\it minimal principle} of the n-th energy functional $I_n(u)$: $\del I_n/\del u(x)=0$ at $u(x)=u_n(x)$.
 This approach is callled "discrete Morse flows method"\cite{Kikuchi, Kikuchi2,MaWitt1203}.